Near-Optimal Private Tests for Simple and MLR Hypotheses: Near-Optimal Private Tests

 \section{Near-Optimal Private Tests}

-In this section, we present our results on private hypothesis testing, which apply \texttt{GDP-MeanEst} developed in Section~\ref{sec: problem formulation and basic algorithms}.
+In this section, we present our results on private testing, which apply \texttt{GDP-MeanEst} developed in Section~\ref{sec: problem formulation and basic algorithms}.
 Our goal is to show that the resulting DP tests achieve the same \emph{asymptotic relative efficiency} as their non-private, most powerful counterparts, and therefore have asymptotically optimal power.
+In this paper, by near-optimality we mean that our method matches the non-private benchmark at the level of the leading constant, while the additional error due to privacy is controlled up to logarithmic factors relative to the DP minimax rate established earlier in Section~\ref{sec: problem formulation}.
 This contrasts with existing approaches: the private likelihood-ratio–based tests of \citet{canonne2019structure} do not attain $\mathrm{ARE}=1$ due to fixed clamping, while applying the normal mean estimation method of \citet{huang2021instance} to log-likelihood statistics leads to additional inefficiency arising from discretization.

 The log-likelihood ratio statistic is central to hypothesis testing.
 Let $P$ and $Q$ be distinct probability measures on $(\mathcal{X},\mathcal{A})$, mutually absolutely continuous.
 Let $x_i$ be i.i.d. samples from a distribution and $\ell(x_i; P,Q) = \log\frac{P(x_i)}{Q(x_i)}$ be the log likelihood ratio.
 For convenience, we denote $\underline{\ell}(\underline{x};P,Q) = (\ell(x_1; P,Q),\ldots,\ell(x_n; P,Q))$ as the $n$-dimensional log-likelihood ratio vector.